imlakshay08/imlakshay08/README.md

 I am Lakshay Tyagi, currently pursuing Bachelor of Technology in Computer Science and Engineering.
 I am a full stack web developer, penetration tester, tech enthusiast & an open-source collaborator.
 I am always open to collaborating on projects and innovative ideas.
 Exploring other fields in computer science and development as well.
 Objectives for 2022 :

 1. GSOC contributor.
-2. Begin Bug Bounty Hunting.
-3. Consistent contributions on GitHub.
+2. Consistent contributions on GitHub.
-4. Crack Outreachy, MLH Fellowship and other open-source based internships.
+3. Crack Outreachy, MLH Fellowship and other open-source based internships.
-5. Learn and develop more technical skills.
+4. Learn and develop more technical skills.

 Find out more about me & feel free to connect with me here :